Looking for the latest and best copywriting books to improve your skills as a copywriter?

 The author shares the well-guarded secrets of advertising psychology, providing 17 foundational principles of consumer psychology and 41 proven techniques for selling anything to anyone using the power of the written word.
 He also includes 101 easy ways to boost your ad response and a recommended reading list to expand your education as a copywriter.

 Whitman covers how to write headlines that get read and get a response, long versus short copy, and how to use emotional words to melt sales resistance.

 This book is very informative, easy to read, and practical for all levels: beginners to seasoned writers.
 Whether you’re a copywriter, business owner, or marketer, you’ll find this book to be invaluable.
-Plus, you can often find a used copy for less than $8.Check Amazon Reviews & Price
+Plus, you can often find a used copy for less than $8.View On Amazon

 10. Breakthrough Copywriting

 By David Garfinkel

 This book by David Garfinkel is an excellent choice for those new to copywriting, often cited as one of the best books on copywriting for beginners.

 The book offers a comprehensive toolkit for new copywriters as well as innovative strategies and tactics for experienced marketers.
 At 154 pages in length, it’s a quick read, and available in both Kindle and paperback formats.

 One of the book’s main strengths is its clear, step-by-step process for building a powerful sales message.
 Garfinkel breaks down the elements of successful copywriting, plus gives insider secrets for increasing the emotional power of your copy to make it more persuasive and impactful.